loftwah/tech-101/git/drills/0-git-install-config/README.md

 # Git installation, configuration, and key generation on Mac

-This drill is designed to help you or your students learn how to install and configure Git on a Mac, and use it with GitHub securely.
+This drill is designed to help you or your team learn how to install and configure Git on a Mac, and use it with GitHub securely.

 ## Installing Git using Homebrew